 - Cover with a lightly greased piece of foil and bake for 40-45 minutes until noodles are tender (they will absorb the sauce and expand as they cook!).

-- Remove foil and broil 2-3 minutes until lightly browned if desired.
+- Remove foil and bake for 10-15 minutes until starting to brown.
 Let sit for 10 minutes before slicing into 9 pieces and serving.

 Want to save this recipe?